Orthodox Church Vs Catholic Church

 Perhaps the most significant difference lies in the understanding of papal authority.
 The Catholic Church affirms the papacy as the supreme authority within the Church, with the Pope considered the successor of St. Peter and the Vicar of Christ, holding ultimate jurisdiction and infallibility in matters of faith and morals.
 This belief stems from interpretations of specific biblical passages and historical precedent.

 The Orthodox Church, on the other hand, rejects the concept of papal supremacy.
-While acknowledging the historical importance of the Bishop of Rome, Orthodox Christians believe that authority resides in the collegiality of bishops, with the Patriarchs of various Orthodox Churches holding significant regional authority.
+Practically speaking, while acknowledging the historical importance of the Bishop of Rome, Orthodox Christians believe that authority resides in the collegiality of bishops, with the Patriarchs of various Orthodox Churches holding significant regional authority.
 Decisions concerning faith and practice are typically made through synods (councils of bishops), emphasizing a more decentralized and conciliar model of governance.
 They believe that the Bishop of Rome holds a position of honour, but not of ultimate authority over the entire Church.
 The Orthodox view emphasizes the equality of all bishops and the importance of consensus within the Church.

 The Filioque Clause: A Theological Divide